We have all experienced it – the new furniture we were so excited about begins to fade, crack, or fall apart after only a few years.

 Does it have Reinforced Block Corners?

-We have mentioned several reliable ways to join wood at right angles, but reinforcement is needed with larger and heavier pieces of furniture designed to hold significant weight.
+We have mentioned several reliable ways to join wood at right angles, but with larger and heavier pieces of furniture designed to hold significant weight, you need more reinforcement.

 A common method of reinforcing the corners on wooden furniture is installing a piece of wood that joins the other two pieces by forming a triangle.